-A super easy recipe for Sweet Potato Dog Chews.
+This a super easy recipe for homemade Sweet Potato Dog Chews.

 You folks LOVE Flora’s 3-Ingredient Dog Treats so much that I figured you were ready for another super easy treat for your 4-legged loves.
 Enter this Sweet Potato Dog Chew!
 And if you thought a 3-ingredient recipe was great, I know you’ll love a 1-ingredient recipe even more.

 I’ll show you how to make dehydrated, sweet potato dog chews.

 I chatted with my vet before I made these Sweet Potato Dog Chews and got the thumbs up, with the caveat that these are ‘snacks’ and not her primary diet.
 Per our vet’s recommendation, Flora is on a grain-based diet, important for the amino acids that grains are rich.